visualpharm/Lunacy/docs/index_updated.md

 # Why Icons8?

 The demand for visual content is only getting stronger nowadays.
 Management of visual content becomes a troublesome task.
-How to manage icons, how to keep them up-to date and how to access them any time from anywhere?
+How to manage icons?
+How to keep them up-to date?
+How to access them any time from anywhere?
 Icons8 offers simple reliable solutions to cope with all sorts of the challenges.

 # Which License Do I Need?